SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 ## Pros and Cons of Different Approaches

-### Providing Sonobuoy plug in image
+### Providing Sonobuoy plugin image

-There are two potential approaches for building the Sonobuoy images.
-They are completely independent of which of the above-mentioned frameworks is selected.
+There are two potential approaches for building the Sonobuoy images, which can be selected independent of the chosen framework.
+The pros and cons of the approaches can be seen in the following section.
-Here we discuss the pros and cons of these two approaches.

 #### _Option 1_ GitHub container registry

-Make the image available via the container registry on GitHub.
-Hence we would need to apply a CI/CD job to build the images.
+The image can be made available via the GitHub container registry, which would require a regular job (probably CI/CD) to build and publish the image.

-PROS

-* The tests do not have to be created each time before usage.

-CONS

-* _?_

-#### _Option 2_ local image upload
+#### _Option 2_ Local image upload

 Create the image locally on the "clusterctl admin control node" and then upload it manually to the Kubernetes cluster under test.

-PROS

-* _?_

-CONS

-* To be able to use the tests, you always have to build them first
+Both approaches are useful in different ways.
+While the usage of a container registry allows easy distribution of tests and guarantees new images through the usage of a CI/CD job, it also makes it harder to test changes quickly, since perhaps a wait time is necessary to let the CI/CD job run through and access the image.
+This can be solved by using the "Local image upload" or a combination of both approaches.

+In general, the usage of the "GitHub container registry" option is highly recommended, since it enables easy building and distribution of test images for different processes.

 ## Decision